Assis Carreiro MBE

 With over 3 decades of industry expertise and knowledge in dance and the wider arts and cultural sectors around the globe, Assis Carreiro represents established and up and coming choreographers and designers from across the world.

 Assis' bespoke and personalised professional representation services include career advice and planning as well as contract negotiations and networking.
-She also offers an Artistic Consultantcy service to individuals, dance companies and organisations.
+She also offers an Artistic Consultancy service to individuals, dance companies and organisations.

 With a deep knowledge, enthusiasm and curiosity for the arts, Assis has developed and nurtured trusted professional relationships with major international artists, cultural leaders and arts organisations.

 Her support for choreographers and designers includes mentoring, career guidance and producing opportunities in dance, ballet, theatre, opera and in the commercial arena.

 Artist Management & Mentoring